Duke of Shao: Sharing power

+Qing dynasty illustration featuring small seal script rendering of the duke's name, Qianlong Emperor era.

 With the violence quelled, King Wu's son, now three years less young, along with the victorious Lord Shao and Duke of Zhou, entered into a triple alliance, sharing power delicately between them.
 Lord Shao was given power over the lands to the west of the twin capitals Feng and Hao, on the Wei river in present-day Xi'an, Shaanxi.
 This included his lineage's power base near the predynastic Zhou capital of Xishan; the Duke of Zhou was given control over the lands to the east.
 It was during this timeframe Lord Shao went to survey the site of the new capital city Luoyi (present day Luoyang, Henan), which would control both the strategic ford which had facilitated the Zhou conquest in the first place, as well as the pass through the mountains to the Zhou homeland.
 The portents were also auspicious, and Lord Shao had rammed earth city wall constructed in a month's time.

 Multiple episodes carried by the Shangshu relate to this period of time, and two in particular relate to each other and the power struggle at court.
 Jun Shi (君奭), a piece of persuasive writing from the Duke of Zhou to Lord Shao is one, and the other is Shao Gao (召誥), mostly by Lord Shao.

 The language is archaic, and admits multiple readings.
 The traditional reading takes into account a cryptic statement that Lord Shao was unhappy at court to read Jun Shi as a plea from Lord Shao to remain in his position and help coadminister government affairs until the new king is ready.
 Shao Gao is then read as an exhortation to the new king to do a good job.